 The children are practicing estimating by making use of the many loose parts we have in our environment.
 We gathered handfuls and containers to practice making a sensible guess.
 Learning to group them saved time in our counting.
 Making 2s, 5s and 10s enabled us to see quickly how accurate our estimations were.

-Mr Watson, a sports coach, arrives from Prep School to take all of Year 1 out for one of our two weekly PE sessions.
+A sports coach, arrives from Prep School to take all of Year 1 out for one of our two weekly PE sessions.
 The children are learning throwing and catching skills today, and rather good they are too.

 Following our visit to St Andrew’s Church in Holt last week, we remembered the signs and symbols of baptism that we saw.
 The children then made cards for ‘Baby Edward’, our doll who we baptised in the real font as part of a role-play exercise!